-I am an Australian documentary & portrait photographer and visual storyteller currently based between London, UK and Melbourne, Australia.
+I am a Melbourne baed documentary & portrait photographer and visual storyteller.

 Much of my work takes an in-depth look at issues related to the marginalised and disenfranchised, particularly in developing countries.
 I aim to create a dialogue between the audience and the people who are making decisions which directly effect these people’s lives.

 My background is finance and economics, having worked in the city of London for six years as a trader after graduating from university.
 Disillusioned by the many injustices that surrounded me, I decided to leave to follow my passion for photography, writing and social causes.